SnelStartSoftware/B2B.client.net/README.md

 # B2B.client.net
 SnelStart B2B API .NET client

-The SnelStart B2B API .NET client is an open source client library for the SnelStart B2B API.
+The SnelStart B2B API .NET client is an open source client library for v1 of the SnelStart B2B API.
+See [here](https://github.com/SnelStartSoftware/B2B.client.v2.net) for v2.

-**IMPORTANT**: This version of the B2B Api and therefore this client are deprecated in favor of V2.0.
-Click [here](https://github.com/SnelStartSoftware/B2B.client.v2.net) for a NuGet package compatible with version 2.
+**IMPORTANT**: v1 of the B2B API is deprecated and therefore this client is deprecated as well in favor of v2.

 # License
 See the [LICENSE](./LICENSE.md) file for license rights and limitations (MIT).